 The normal human crystalline lens is clear and transparent like glass.
 Whenever this lens becomes cloudy or develops opacity it is called a ‘cataract’.
 This blocks the light rays from passing through the lens and a blurry image is formed.
 The patient feels as if he or she is looking through a frosted/fogged glass.
 This blurring keeps increasing and eventually all vision is blocked when a cataract becomes mature.

-Cataract is clouding of the lens which affects vision.
+A cataract is a clouding lens that affects vision.
 It is the most common eye disease amongst elderly people and is a major cause of visual impairment and blindness worldwide.
 In India, 3.8 million cataract cases add per year to the already existing backlog of cataract cases.
 Cataract procedure is the most common surgical procedure performed in the population aged over 60.

 Is Cataract surgery safe?

-Sometimes it may be difficult to diagnose these abnormalities before the surgery due to cataract and we can know about it only after the operation.
+Sometimes it may be difficult to diagnose these abnormalities before the surgery due to cataracts and we can know about it only after the operation.
 No surgeon in the world can perform a surgery with guaranteed results.
-However, almost all the patients regain good vision following a cataract surgery.
+However, almost all the patients regain good vision following cataract surgery.

 Among various child health issues that parents are most concerned with, eyes and vision rank near the top.
 Good vision is essential for proper physical development and educational progress in children.

 Vision problems affect one in twenty preschoolers and one in four schoolchildren in America.
 Since many vision problems can be cured or prevented if diagnosed early, it is important for children to receive proper eye care at the right time.